dumberjs/new/common/README.md

 Details in package.json -> scripts -> pretest & test.

 1. no karma, no hacking, just browser-run (tape-run wraps browser-run).
+2. note `| tap-dot` is optional, `tap-dot` is just a tap result formatter to please the eyes.
+// @if jasmine
-2. uses jasmine tap reporter so we can pipe the result to tape-run to return proper return-code to terminal.
+3. uses jasmine tap reporter so we can pipe the result to tape-run to return proper return-code to terminal.
-3. note `| tap-dot` is optional, `tap-dot` is just a tap result formatter to please the eyes.
+// @endif

 Read more in `tasks/build.js`.